Matrocoles/Skald_TurnBasedStrategy_Code/docs/faction-abilities.md

 ## IronLegion Faction

-* **Passive – Iron Discipline:** IronLegion units can reroll one initiative die per round and choose either result.
+* **Passive – Iron Discipline:** Iron Legion fighters shrug off hesitation, ignoring the first `-1` penalty from fear or debuff effects applied to them each round.
 * **Skirmish Ability – Suppressing Fire (Action):** Attack at range with `-1 AttackDamage`; on hit, the target suffers `-2 Movement` and cannot take reactions until its next activation.
 * **Line Ability – Officer’s Command (Free, once per round):** After rolling attack dice, may transfer one unused hit to an adjacent ally’s pending attack before results are resolved.
-* **Elite Ability – Artillery Strike (Action, setup):** Spend an action to call artillery on a visible tile.
-At end of the round, roll an attack with `+2 AttackDamage` against all units within 2 squares (allies take half damage).
-Ability recharges after two rounds.
+* **Elite Ability – Artillery Strike (Action, spend 2 actions, cooldown 2 rounds):** Spend 2 actions to call artillery on a visible tile.
+Immediately roll an attack with `+2 AttackDamage` against all units within 2 squares (allies take half damage).

 ## The Inflicted Faction

 * **Passive – Unstable Mutation:** When an Inflicted fighter is targeted by an attack, roll a die: on 4+, gain either `+1 Defence` or `+1 AttackDamage` (player choice) until end of round.
-* **Skirmish Ability – Viral Lash (Action):** Make an attack; on hit, apply a contagion that causes the target to suffer `-1 Defence` and spread the debuff to adjacent enemies if they take damage this round.
+* **Skirmish Ability – Viral Lash (Action, cooldown 2 rounds):** Make an attack; on hit, apply a contagion that causes the target to suffer `-1 Defence` (once per fighter) and spread the debuff to adjacent enemies if they take damage this round.
 * **Line Ability – Mutagenic Surge (Free, cooldown 2 rounds):** Before rolling attack dice, choose to gain `+2 AttackDice` and suffer `-1 Defence` until next activation.
 * **Elite Ability – Aberrant Bloom (Action, once per battle):** Transform adjacent empty squares into hazardous terrain until end of battle.
 Enemies entering or starting in the hazard take `AttackDamage` and suffer `-1 Movement` (stacking once).

 ## ToadFolk Faction

-* **Passive – Mire Masters:** ToadFolk treat water and swamp tiles as normal terrain and impose `-1 Movement` on enemies who start adjacent to them.
+* **Passive – Mire Masters:** ToadFolk ignore penalties from water or swamp tiles and leave clinging mire behind.
+Squares they exit become difficult terrain for enemies until the end of the round.
-* **Skirmish Ability – Tongue Snare (Action):** Pull a target within 4 squares 1 square closer and reduce its `AttackDice` by 1 until end of round.
+* **Skirmish Ability – Tongue Snare (Action, cooldown 2 rounds):** Pull a target within 4 squares 1 square closer and reduce its `AttackDice` by 1 until end of round.
-* **Line Ability – Bubble Ward (Reaction):** When an ally within 3 squares is hit by a ranged attack, negate one hit and slide the ally 1 square.
+* **Line Ability – Bubble Ward (Action, cooldown 2 rounds):** Envelope an ally within 3 squares in a buoyant ward.
+Until the start of your next activation, that ally gains `+1 Defence` and the next ranged attack against them loses one success before damage is applied.
 * **Elite Ability – Raincaller Deluge (Action, cooldown 2 rounds):** Create a rainstorm template (radius 2) for one round.
 Enemies inside suffer `-1 AttackDice`, allies gain `+1 Defence` and amphibious movement bonuses.

 ## Ravpack Faction